NeoBeum/SSU-Monitor/README.md

 *All files tracked are X64*

-Use Git Diff on FileHistory.txt to vie3 comparison on commit changes gor KB
+Use Git Diff on FileHistory.txt to view comparison on commit changes for Servicing Stack

 ----------